waynodiablo/Oystercard/further_javascript/00_challenge_track.md

 # Challenge track

-There is some structure to guide you on this track.

-You'll work in pairs as usual, swapping pairs each day.
+You'll work in **pairs** as usual, swapping pairs each day.

+You'll build a note-taking app by working through **challenges**.
+No walkthroughs.

+And you'll implement user stories for an app that summarises the news.
+No challenges, no walkthroughs.

 ## Structure of the week